klimbeta/klimbeta/docs/reference/Score/Difficulty/Overview.md

 - Use (++) and (--) to adjust the RICscore dimensions of a Route.
 - Consistent Difficulty for each Grade
-    - To ensure that each Route of the gym’s arbitrary grading scale has the same difficulty.
+    - To ensure that each <route>Route</route> of the gym’s arbitrary grading scale has the same difficulty.
     > “That move doesn’t feel like a Blue level move”

 - ConsistentRICscoreValue